 Period Victorian Furniture Versus Reproductions

-Look for things like old hand tied springs within the upholstered pieces.
+Firstly, look for things like old hand tied springs within the upholstered pieces.
 Reproductions often have modern coils.
-A natural looking patina of the wood finish also signifies age.
+Secondly, a natural looking patina of the wood finish also signifies age.
 Often, reproductions are coated in shiny lacquers that would have been impossible to produce in the 19th century.
-The construction of dressers, bookcases and chests can also show differences between antiques and reproductions.
+Thirdly, the construction of dressers, bookcases and chests can also show differences between antiques and reproductions.
 Antique dressers and antique bookcases often have tongue and groove slats that make up the back.
 Modern reproductions have typically one simple board of wood on the back.

-Authentic marble top tables often have a square slab of marble or a simple bull-nose edge, whereas reproductions sometimes have a fancier edge.
-Victorian Secretary desks and bookcases often have wavy and dimpled glass.
+Fourthly, authentic marble top tables often have a square slab of marble or a simple bull-nose edge, whereas reproductions sometimes have a fancier edge.
+Of course, Victorian Secretary desks and bookcases often have wavy and dimpled glass.
 Their modern counterparts have straight machine made glass.
-Many Victorian chairs seem smaller and more dainty than modern pieces, while reproductions often sit higher off the ground.
+Indeed many Victorian chairs seem smaller and more dainty than modern pieces, while reproductions often sit higher off the ground.
 Likewise, modern screws, plated or plastic hardware, too “new” looking gilding or finish can be dead giveaways that a piece was made in the Post-Victorian era.

 Antique Victorian Furniture in Victorian Homes